sunbreakio/developers/getting-started/index.md

-# Install Sunbreak Personalization
+# Getting Started Guide

 Before you install contact Sunbreak.
 We will provide you with a plugin.
 Ensure you download it to a location ready for installation.

-## How to install Sunbreak
+## How to install Sunbreak Personalization

 Installing Sunbreak Personalization is easy, follow these steps.